On Infinite Prefix Normal Words: Prefix normal words, prefix normal forms, and abelian complexity

-For the proof of the abelian complexity of {\textswab{tm}} in~\cite{RSZ11}, the Parikh vectors were computed for each length, so we could have got the prefix normal forms directly (without Lemma~\ref{lemma:psi_pnf}).
+For the proof of the abelian complexity of {\textswab{t}} in~\cite{RSZ11}, the Parikh vectors were computed for each length, so we do not really need Lemma~\ref{lemma:psi_pnf} but could have obtained the prefix normal forms directly.
 Moreover, a much more general result was given in~\cite{RSZ11}: